 This day could be spent going to see the places you didn’t manage to squeeze into day 2 or simply a day in bed relaxing and taking care of your mind and soul.
-Then finish the day off with another fine evening meal at one of the best restaurants in the area.

 As your last day creeps up, (too quick I’m sure) here is the last opportunity to take full advantage of your holiday.
 You choose what you would like to do; hiking to the Fyrish Monument; going for one of our many woodland walks or visiting mesmerising waterfalls?
 It is totally up to you.
 You can decide how you’d like to spend these days.
 If you’re not sure what to do or don’t want to do any of the planning, let us take over and create a stay full of surprises.

 On the morning of your check out, after enjoying another home-cooked breakfast of your choice, we can discuss the itinerary for your day and the journey home.
 Although we’re always sad to see you go, we’re only happy to help point out places of interest and hidden gems to visit on your route back.

 P.S.
 Before booking, please be aware we have two friendly dogs and a cat in the house.